Fairy tale journeys

 Romance philologist Laura Wiemer is organising a conference at the University of Wuppertal that will focus on the centuries-long transmission of fairy tale themes and motifs through different languages and cultures.

-The fairytale journey begins in France
+The fairy tale journey begins in France

-The international conference from 10 - 12 June is entitled 'Fairytale Journeys', and even if one immediately thinks of Sinbad the Sailor from 1001 Nights, the focus of the conference is on Europe.
-"But there are even points of contact with the Arabian Nights," explains the Romance philologist, "because it was the Parisian orientalist Antoine Galland (1656 - 1715) who first translated and edited the stories from the Arabian Nights into a European language - namely French."
+The international conference from 10 - 12 June is entitled ‘Fairytale Journeys’, and even if one immediately thinks of Sinbad the Sailor from 1001 Nights, the focus of the conference is on Europe.
+“However, there are even points of contact with the Arabian Nights,” the Romance philologist explains, “because it was the Parisian orientalist Antoine Galland (1656 - 1715) who first translated and edited the stories from “The Arabian Nights” into a European language - namely French.”
 Starting in France, the researchers will focus primarily on fairy tale traditions in Spain and Italy.
-However, Belgium and Germany will also remain in focus, and looking overseas and to other cultural areas will also broaden the scope.
-"The conference came about in connection with my teaching," says Wiemer, "because I always try to combine research, teaching and knowledge transfer."
-In the summer semester, she therefore also offers students two fairy tale seminars.
-"I would like to take a look at the fairy tales of their cultures of origin with the students.
-There are sure to be students from Poland, Russia or Turkey, for example, so that we can also think beyond the Romance-speaking countries and Europe."
+However, the focus will also remain on Belgium and Germany, and looking overseas and to other cultural areas will also broaden the scope.
+“The conference arose from my teaching,” Wiemer says, “because I always try to combine research, teaching, and knowledge transfer.”
+In the summer semester, she therefore also offers students two seminars on fairy tale.
+“Together with my students I would like to take a look at the fairy tales of their cultures of origin.
+There are sure to be students from Poland, Russia, or Turkey, for example, so that we can also think beyond the Romance-speaking countries and Europe.”
 This transnational and transcultural approach should lead to the identification of recurring narrative patterns that have been repeated over the centuries and are similar in all fairy tales.

-"At the conference, I am interested in the forms and functions of fairy tale journeys with the question: How do fairy tale themes and motifs travel through the centuries in different languages and cultures?"
+“Regarding the conference, I am interested in the forms and functions of fairy tale journeys with the question: How do fairy tale themes and motifs travel through the centuries in different languages and cultures?”

 Beauty and the Beast, illustration by Walter Crane (1874)